-In 1956, Iacocca, then working in Ford’s Philadelphia sales district, caught McNamara’s attention with a highly successful promotional campaign that was subsequently adopted nationwide, resulting in more than 70,000 additional sales; whatever McNamara’s feelings about salesmen, these were results he could appreciate.
+In 1956, Iacocca, then working in Ford’s Philadelphia sales district, came to McNamara’s attention with a clever and very effective “$56 for ’56” promotion that ultimately garnered more than 70,000 extra sales for Ford nationwide.
+Whatever McNamara’s feelings about salesmen, these were results he could appreciate.
 The campaign earned Iacocca a promotion and later that year brought him back to Dearborn as truck marketing manager for Ford Division.
 He became car marketing manager in 1957.

 Iacocca and McNamara had a good working relationship.
 Unlike the Ford executives who regularly clashed with McNamara, Iacocca respected McNamara’s priorities and was willing to learn from him, although Iacocca was also smart enough to grasp McNamara’s limitations and even to recognize when he was bluffing, using his intellectual bluster to make points for which he didn’t really have strong evidence.
-McNamara’s influence was also counterbalanced by that of Iacocca’s immediate boss, Charlie Beacham, a tough but genial good ol’ boy who commanded loyalty through unpretentious empathy rather than force of intellect.
+McNamara’s influence was also counterbalanced by that of Iacocca’s immediate boss, Charlie Beacham, a wily but genial Southerner who commanded loyalty through humor and unpretentious empathy rather than force of intellect.
 Iacocca could be arrogant and sometimes brusque, but he was a far more political animal than McNamara was and was fluent in the messy, unscientific emotional machinations of the selling process that McNamara disdained.

 Where Iacocca really outshone McNamara and many other Ford executives of the time was in his grasp of the market and the customer.
-As he later told David Halberstam, Iacocca was dismayed at how few senior Ford executives seemed to grasp things that Iacocca considered obvious, such as the fact that the affordability of the monthly payment mattered more to most new car buyers than the actual transaction price.
-(Iacocca’s successful 1956 sales campaign had promised a new ’56 car for 20% down and only $56 a month.)
-Similarly, Iacocca, like every successful salesperson, well understood the value of ‘upselling’ — convincing a customer to choose a bigger or more expensive product or more accessories than he or she originally had in mind — and knew that even so-called entry-level customers were motivated as much by ego, lust, and fear as logic or reason, but these ideas mystified Iacocca’s non-sales colleagues and seemed lost on McNamara.
+Iacocca was often dismayed at how few senior Ford executives seemed to grasp things that Iacocca considered obvious, such as the fact that the affordability of the monthly payment mattered more to most new car buyers than the actual transaction price.
+(Iacocca’s successful 1956 sales campaign had promised a new 1956 Ford for only $56 a month — with a 20% down payment on a 36-month car loan.)
+Similarly, Iacocca, like every successful salesperson, well understood the value of ‘upselling’ — convincing a customer to choose a bigger or more expensive product or more accessories than he or she originally had in mind — and knew that even so-called entry-level customers were motivated as much by ego, lust, and fear as logic or reason, ideas that mystified Iacocca’s non-sales colleagues and seemed lost on McNamara.

 Viewing it from this perspective, Iacocca considered the Ford Falcon fundamentally misguided.
 Its design reflected McNamara’s assumption that buyers placed the same value he did on efficiency, which Iacocca recognized was only rarely the case.
 For the most part, the Falcon sold because it was cheap, not because customers were swayed by its single-minded parsimony or because it was an intrinsically desirable car.
-For the same reasons, the Falcon was not a big profit-maker however well it sold; to keep the price down, there were few extra-cost options and the appeal to cheapskates meant that customers were less likely to order the extras that were available.
-Ironically, McNamara had also authorized a slightly bigger, fancier version of the Falcon — the Comet, originally intended as an Edsel — but it was reserved for Lincoln-Mercury, which did Ford dealers no good.
+For the same reasons, the Falcon was not a big profit-maker however well it sold; to keep the price down, there were originally few extra-cost options and no high-end models.
+Ironically, McNamara had also authorized a bigger, fancier version of the Falcon — the Comet, originally intended as an Edsel — but it was reserved for Lincoln-Mercury, which didn’t help Ford dealers.
 Moreover, since the Falcon’s sales not come with a corresponding increase in Ford’s total volume, the compact was effectively stealing sales from Ford Division’s bigger and more expensive cars.